WesternBlood

 I don't use revolvers primarily because I find I'm far more inaccurate with DA revolvers due to trigger pull weight and don't want to be fumbling with SA revolvers.

-This, but 5.7 ammo is scarce and expensive when you can find it.
-I almost bought the new Ruger 57, but ultimately held off when considering the cost to feed it.10mm's been gaining in popularity recently.
+10mm's been gaining in popularity recently.
 There was always a cult following for it, but it got superseded by .40S&W after the FBI adopted it.
 Now that .40S&W is basically dead, 10mm's making a resurgence.

 I want 5.7x28mm to also get more popular.
 One, because I like Splinter Cell.
 Two, because 5.7 does everything people praise 9mm for but better in every way.